mnaamani/otrtalk/Tutorial.md

 	└─────────────┴──────────────────────────────────────────────┘
 	created new profile: Bruce

-The string `AB2ABCEA E4C54F1C 471AC586 1C2124C7 97671ED7` is your OTR key fingerprint which you can share with your buddies, along with your otrtalk-id.
+`AB2ABCEA E4C54F1C 471AC586 1C2124C7 97671ED7` is your OTR key fingerprint which you can share with
+your buddies.

 The `list` sub-command will show all profiles:

+	otrtalk profiles list

 	┌──────────┐
 	│ Profiles │